menu

 Demographics

-The overall education level of Swannanoa is somewhat higher than in the average US city of 21.84%: 26.25% of adults 25 and older in the town have at least a bachelor's degree.
+In terms of college education, Swannanoa is somewhat better educated than the 21.84% who have a 4-year degree or higher in the typical US community: 26.25% of adults 25 and older in the town have at least a bachelor's degree.

 The per capita income in Swannanoa in 2018 was $25,837, which is lower middle income relative to North Carolina and the nation.
 This equates to an annual income of $103,348 for a family of four.
 However, Swannanoa contains both very wealthy and poor people as well.